EdenGri/SONiC/doc/validate_interface_name_length.md

 ## Add validation to the following CLI command

-These are the interfaces that the is user able to config:
+These are the interfaces available to be configured by CLI, hence, sanity on the interface name is required:
 * Vxlan
 * Vlan
 * Vrf